sandromancuso/genetic-algorithm/README.md

 ## Actions

-For each cleaning session, Indy can perform exactly 200 actions.
+For each treasure hunting session, Indy can perform exactly 200 actions.
 Each action consists of one of the following seven choices:

 * Move North